How to Design an Employee Benefits Plan

 1. Healthcare

-According to SHRM’s 2022 Employee Benefits Survey, which is one of the longest-running bodies of research on employee benefits in the United States, health-related benefits were far and away the most important benefits category according to HR reps.
+According to SHRM’s 2024 Employee Benefits Survey, which is one of the longest-running bodies of research on employee benefits in the United States, health-related benefits were far and away the most important benefits category according to HR reps.
 Close to 90% of those surveyed ranked health benefits as ‘very important’ or ‘extremely important.’
+Preferred Provider Organization (PPO) plans are the most prevalent health insurance offering, made available by 82% of employers.

 2. Retirement

-94% of employers surveyed said they offer a traditional 401(k), with most also offering employer-matched contributions at some level.
-Company-sponsored retirement planning and investment advice represent growing segments in this area.
+94% of employers surveyed said they offer a traditional 401(k), with 84% also offering employer-matched contributions at some level.
+The popularity of Roth 401(k) plans is on the rise, up 10% in prevalence since 2020.
+Company-sponsored retirement planning and investment advice are offered by about half of employers.

 3. Leave